 Wisconsin law requires your organization to register with the Wisconsin Government Accountability Board if your organization employs an individual for compensation who communicates with state officials to attempt to influence state legislation or administrative rulemaking on behalf of the organization and that individual communicates with state officials on 5 or more days during either the first or last six months of the year.

-You have an obligation to obtain a lobbying license from the Government Accountability Board, and the organization that pays you is required to authorize you as its lobbyist, if you attempt to influence state legislation or an administrative rule on behalf of a business or organization that employs you or from which you receive a payment (other than reimbursement of expenses) and you communicate with a state official or legislative employee about such matters on 5 or more days within a six month reporting period.
+You have an obligation to obtain a lobbying license from the Government Accountability Board, and the organization that pays you is required to authorize you as its lobbyist, if you attempt to influence state legislation or an administrative rule on behalf of a business or organization that employs you or from which you receive a payment (other than reimbursement of expenses) and you communicate with a state official or legislative employee about such matters on five or more days within a six month period.

 How to Register